enkidevs/curriculum/General/Data Structures and Algorithms/dijkstras-algorithm.md

 **Dijkstra's algorithm** is an algorithm for finding the shortest paths between nodes in a *weighted graph*[1].

-*Shortest path* refers to the lowest-weight path, and not necessarily to the path with the least *number of edges*.
+*Shortest path* refers to the lowest-weight path, and not necessarily to the path with the lowest *number of edges*.

 Usual implementations of this algorithm compute and store the minimum cost from the initial node to *all* other nodes.